Lipscomb University's response in unprecedented times.Learn More

 As every new day brings changes and additional guidelines recommended by local, state and national authorities and experts, we will share the latest information pertaining to employees over the next few weeks here and in the updates section of this site.

-In accordance with new state and federal guidelines, we are continuing a remote work schedule for non-essential employees through April 24.
-We will continually monitor and assess the situation and will notify you of any changes to this schedule.
+In accordance with state and federal guidelines, we are continuing a remote work schedule for non-essential employees until further notice.
+We are in the process of developing a multi-phase plan for returning to campus and we will notify you of this plan in the near future.
 Although many employees will be working from home, these are “regular” workdays and employees working remotely are expected to be “on call and available” to complete assigned work during normal business hours.
 Please see more specific guidelines from human resources here for additional details on working remotely.
 Essential employees who need to work on campus during this week will be notified by their supervisors.

 As we have seen in the last several days, this is a very fluid and quickly changing situation.
 As such, we are constantly reviewing our policies and procedures to ensure we have the best policies in place as the circumstances change.
 You can find the most current travel policy on the COVID-19 website here.
 We want to share with you the University’s slightly revised travel policy which is summarized below.